 Auckland City Symposium

-This annual meeting is held in Auckland, and this year will be held on 17 April.
+This annual meeting is held in Auckland, and this year took place on 17 April.
 The programme for registrars (the “Anaesthetic Registrars’ Day”) takes place the day before the main programme, and is usually free, whereas participants pay a fee for the main programme.